 Content: Course introduction (topic, readings and assignments).
 Introduction of literature.
-Present the course assignments, (1): Literature review and (2) Industrial case project.
-Planning of physical meetings and the industrial case projects.
+Present the course assignments, (1): Literature review and (2) Individual case project.
+Planning of course sessions and short introduction to the individual case projects.
 Confirmation of all dates.

-• 2nd session: Strategy, processes and execution (late Oct)
+2nd and 3rd session: Strategy, processes and execution (10 and 12 Feb)

 Content: Company strategy, Business Modeling and Product strategies and management (mission, vision, goals, values, branding, R&D/R&I strategy, product portfolio, product architectures and risks, scenario development and trends).
 Product development and engineering processes and execution (integrated/lean product development, project management, decision making and managing complexity).
-Industrial design (user perceptions and experiences, design aspects related to product development and company strategy).
-State of practice.
+Organization of product development.
+Innovation capability and creativity.
+Information and knowledge management.
+Communication.
+Teambuilding and Leadership.
 Planning of individual course assignments (research design).

 Aim: To give an overview of the role and importance of engineering management, specifically for product development in an industrial context.

-Aim: To give further insights of some critical aspects and how to conduct research within the area of engineeiring managment.
+Aim: To give further insights of some critical aspects of engineering management and how to conduct research within the area.

 Content: Participants’ presentation of their course assignments.
-Discussion, feedback and reflections on the industrial case projects.
+Discussion, feedback and reflections on the individual case projects.
 Condensed summary of course content.
 Evaluation of the course and learning outcomes.

 Course assignments for each participant:

-Course assignments shall be submitted during the course, and a revised version of the industrial case project report can be submitted no later than two weeks after the final session.
+Course assignments shall be submitted during the course, and a revised version of the individual case project report can be submitted no later than two weeks after the final session.

-Selected recommended literature (papers and/or book chapters) are introduced at the first session and complemented during the course.
+Schilling, Melissa A., Strategic management of technological innovation.
+5th edition.
+New York, NY.
+McGraw-Hill Education.
+Selected recommended literature (papers and/or book chapters) complemented during the course.

 The course is examined through active participation at the sessions, presentation of course assignments including the written report presented and delivered at the end of the course.

 Assignments will be reviewed and commented by the teachers.
-Björn Fagerström is the course examiner.
+Anna Öhrwall Rönnbäck is the course examiner.